Skip to content

 Application of QR Codes in Garden Management

-Today, Changchun Chaoyang District Landscape Management Center demonstrates the application of QR codes in their management system.
-With support from senior leadership in early 2021, after market research, we decided to build a QR code-based smart garden management system using CaoLiao QR Code platform.
+Today, the Garden Management Center of Chaoyang District, Changchun City, has been invited to showcase the application of QR codes in their management system.
+In early 2021, with the support of senior leadership and after market research, it was decided to build a QR code-based smart garden management system using the CaoLiao QR code application scenario.

-Changchun City is renowned as a "Forest City" with leading forest coverage nationwide.
-Chaoyang District alone has over 10,000 street trees and dozens of green spaces.
-Before implementing this system, we faced three main challenges:
+Changchun City is renowned as the "Forest City," with forest coverage ranking among the highest in the country.
+Chaoyang District alone has over 10,000 street trees and dozens of other green spaces.
+Before implementing this system, our main challenges were:

 file

-1. Creating Tree "ID Cards" - One Code per Tree
+1. Creating Tree "Identity Cards" – One Code per Tree

 file